 The products are identifiable by a dragon logo on the packaging.
 Additionally, the manufacturer name and address is missing from the label.
 This is in direct violation of FDA regulations, which require such information be displayed prominently on the product label.
 The products were sold not just in tattoo kits, but also in sets and single units.

-Federal regulators know of at least one confirmed case of a skin infection stemming from use of these products.
+Federal regulators know of at least one confirmed case of a skin infection stemming from the use of these products.
 Other reports of serious infection have been made that appear to be connected to tattooing products with similar packaging.

 When the FDA conducted independent testing of samples of the product, the federal researchers found several had dangerous bacteria known to cause infection.
 These types of infections would most likely require treatment with antibiotics and possibly even surgery with extended hospitalization.
 In some cases, people might be at risk of developing sepsis, a type of bodywide blood infection that is potentially life-threatening.
 Even if a person recovers from one of these infections, he or she may forever be scarred at the tattoo site.